jtagcrew/jtagcrew.github.io/index.md

 JTAG is a standard originally designed for testing electrical connections between components on a printed circuit board.

-While it still serves that purpose, it has evolved to provide debugging capabilities on
+While it still serves that purpose, it has evolved to provide debugging capabilities on CPUs, DSPs, FPGAs, etc. For instance you can use JTAG to change a register value on a micro-controller while it is running.

 ## Why would I want to play with JTAG?